New iPad Pro 2020 release date, price, news and everything you need to know

 The new iPad Pro models were announced on March 18, and you're able to buy them from today on Apple's online store.
 Apple has closed its physical stores for the foreseeable future owing to the Covid-19 outbreak.

-The company has still said the new iPad Pro will be on sale in stores from next week, but there aren't any specific details yet.
+The company has still said the new iPad Pro will be on sale in stores from next week, and the US listing page says it'll be available from March 25.

 How much will these cost?
 We only have pricing confirmed for the UK and US, and we'll be sure to update prices for Australia as soon as possible.